ScriptsOfTribute/.github/profile/README.md

 - **Deadline for the agent submission is August 10.**
 - **More details about participating, including updates in the game, [here](#ieee-conference-on-games-2025).**
 - **In particular, our framework currently [supports multiple programming languages](#external-language).**
+-->

+# Announcements

+- **IEEE Conference on Games 2025 Tales of Tribute AI Competition has ended.**
+- **See the results and all competition data [here](https://github.com/ScriptsOfTribute/ScriptsOfTribute-CompetitionsArchive/blob/main/competition-2025-08-COG/README.md).**
+- **Details regarding the 2026 edition will be posted in the first quarter of the year.**

 <!--**IEEE Conference on Games 2024 Tales of Tribute AI Competition has ended.**